zanzeoo/head-amp/README.md

-For a Cardioïd MIC, you just need one channel (channel 1 is populated but not channel 2 ) Electret capsule : JLI-2555BXZ3-GP or JLI-3412.
+For a Cardioïd MIC, you just need one channel (channel 1 is populated but not channel 2 ) and the voltage multiplier if a condenser capsule is used.

+For a Figure 8 stereo Mic you will need both channels and the voltage multiplier (bottom PCB) Then a 5 pins xlr male connector : https://www.ebay.fr/itm/192576751560?var=492699131094 and a special cable : https://www.thomann.de/fr/superlux_stereo_signal_cable.htm This mic uses 2 input ports of your sound card but it gives you 2 independents tracks you can play with. (sums, Phase,soustration, delay...ect)

+Condenser Capsules : TSC-1,TSC-2 or the RK47,CK12 expensive capsules
+https://microphone-parts.com/collections/capsules
+Electret capsule : JLI-2555BXZ3-GP or JLI-3412.
 I found the 3412 too bassy and less sensitive than a condenser capsule

-For a Figure 8 stereo Mic you will need both channels and the voltage multiplier (bottom PCB) Then a 5 pins xlr male connector : https://www.ebay.fr/itm/192576751560?var=492699131094 and a special cable : https://www.thomann.de/fr/superlux_stereo_signal_cable.htm Condenser Capsules : TSC-1 or TSC-2 or the U87 CK12 expensive capsules https://microphone-parts.com/collections/capsules

 Capsule Sadle :https://www.thingiverse.com/thing:4753082
 Capsules are Glued on the sadle with epoxy resin